jetbrains-academy/Coroutines-and-channels/Coroutines/Testing/task.md

 </div>

-For a more detailed description, you can look at [this article](https://kotlinlang.org/docs/coroutines-and-channels.html#testing-coroutines)
+For a more detailed description, you can refer to [this article](https://kotlinlang.org/docs/coroutines-and-channels.html#testing-coroutines)